KrishnaIyer/go-vanity-docker/README.md

 - call metrics per url (and totals)
 - rate-limiting

-The code is based off the [GCP example repository](https://github.com/GoogleCloudPlatform/govanityurls).
+The code is based on the [GCP example repository](https://github.com/GoogleCloudPlatform/govanityurls).

 ## Motivation

 This is an alternative to my [Go Vanity Cloud Functions](https://github.com/KrishnaIyer/go-vanity-cloud-function) intended for self-hosting.
+This provides more control over custom features like metrics and rate limiting.

 ## Deployment